fabOnReact/react-native-image-gallery/README.md

 npm run android
 ```

-•	iOS:

-- **Install CocoaPods Dependencies**
+**iOS Instructions**

-The first time you create a new project, run:
+The first time you create a new project, run the following commands to install cocoapods dependencies:

 ```
 bundle install